 Atrioventricular nodal reentrant tachycardia (AVNRT) is a common type of supraventricular tachycardia.
 It accounts for many of the fast heart rates that start in the upper part of the heart (excluding atrial fibrillation).
 Atrioventricular (AV) nodal reentrant tachycardia can cause symptoms at any age.
-It isn't generally a result of other forms of heart disease.
+It typically is not a result of other forms of heart disease.

-Atrioventricular tachycardias are caused by an abnormal or extra electrical pathway in the heart, a kind of "short circuit."
+AVNRT is caused by an abnormal or extra electrical pathway in the heart, a kind of "short circuit."
 Electrical pathways in the heart consist of microscopic muscle fibers that conduct electrical impulses.
 Normally, a single electrical pathway allows impulses to travel from the upper to the lower chambers.
-An extra electrical pathway allows those impulses to travel backward at the same time, starting another heartbeat.
-During AV nodal reentrant tachycardia the electrical impulses continuously go around the two pathways.
+An extra electrical pathway in the AV node allows those impulses to travel backward at the same time, starting another heartbeat.
+During AVNRT the electrical impulses continuously go around the two pathways.
 This is known as "reentry" and can lead to a very fast heart rate.

 Atrioventricular reciprocating tachycardia